DenkiYagi/yrt-migrate/docs-internal/OVERVIEW.md

 This project is a migration tool for YRT data, from Legacy YRT format to XML files in the new format.

 The migration tool is a CLI command `yrt-migrate`.
-It receives either a binary data of Legacy YRT, or just a single LayoutXML file in the legacy format (with the root element `<LayoutXml>`).
+It receives a legacy LayoutXML file (with the root element `<LayoutXml>`) and outputs XML files in the new format.
-(It is planned to omit the support for YRT binary data input.)

 Supported environment: Node.js v20+